Precautions

 Turn off "tap to click": usually under something like Settings / Mouse / Touchpad.

 For me on Mint: install Synaptics touchpad support via "sudo apt install xserver-xorg-input-synaptics" and then log out and back in.
-But later I removed it with "apt remove xserver-xorg-input-synaptics" and log out/in; I suspect it was causing UI freezes.
+But later I removed it (going back to libinput AKA xserver-xorg-input-libinput) with "sudo apt remove xserver-xorg-input-synaptics" and log out/in; I suspect it was causing UI freezes.

 To see what driver you're using: